-1.12 PROPOSAL SUBMISSION:
+1.12 APROPOSAL SUBMISSION:

-All Proposals must be submitted via the online Amplifund System.
-Proposals via mail, email or FAX will not be accepted.
+All Proposals must be submitted via email to opagrants@kauai.gov.
+Application forms can be found online on the County Website.
+Proposals via FAX will not be accepted.

 1.13 PROPOSAL BUDGET:

 The Applicant is required to submit a proposed budget explaining how any grant funds will be utilized.
 If the Applicant is awarded less than what was requested in their RFP proposal, they will need to resubmit an updated proposal and budget showing how the money will be distributed before an agreement can be executed.